giarcjc/anagram-search/README.md

 This command concatenates two scripts, `npm run docker-build` which builds the docker image, and `npm run dc-up` which uses the docker-compose file to spin up the Anagram-Search api with a linked Redis DB in it's own container.

-The first time you run the docker command, the project will take fairly long time to build the image.
-However after the initial image is built it should be cached so you can simply run `npm run dc-up` to spin the project up quickly.
+The first time you run the docker command, the project will take a bit of time to build the image.
+However after the initial image is built it should be cached, so you can simply run `npm run dc-up` to spin the project up quickly.

 Once the project is up and running you should see a log file resembling